Planet-KIM/LaBranchoR/README.md

 ```

 **'top-bed'/'top'/'all':**
-1. top-bed:
+- 1. top-bed:
   - produces a bed file of predicted branchpoints.
   - Assumes fasta names are chrom:3'ss_coord:strand (ex. chr1:1000:+)
-2. top:
+- 2. top:
   - reports the shift of the top scoring branchpoint from the associated 3'ssfor each fasta entry
-3. all:
+- 3. all:
--reports a comma seperated list of branchpoint probabilities corresponding to positions -70 to -1 from each 3'ss
+  - reports a comma seperated list of branchpoint probabilities corresponding to positions -70 to -1 from each 3'ss

 **fasta_file:**
 - Path to a fasta file of sequences upstream of 3'ss.
 Input sequences are required to be 70 base pairs and should not contain characters other than 'A', 'C', 'G', 'T', or 'N'.
 Any Ns will be considered A's during prediction.